Where can I dispose of hazardous waste from my home?

 What is not accepted?

 - The HHW facility does not accept business waste except for fluorescent bulbs from businesses which are accepted for a fee.
-Call ahead for details and pricing.
+Please call ahead.
+Business Bulbs Fee Schedule

 - Prescription medication – Take it to the Box!